11 Actionable Tips To Avoid Archery Injuries

 Blisters and Calluses

 If blisters and calluses are not treated, they could lead to tearing.
-Tearing can cause more serious pain and prevent you from using the bow.
+Tearing can cause more severe pain and prevent you from using the bow.
 We recommend treating them immediately to avoid more severe injuries during archery lessons.

 -